MilesLab/Rembrandt/README.md

 writeFastq(fqsub2,{fq_plate_barcodeY_illumina_barcodeX_pair2_filepath},mode="a",
 compress=FALSE)
 ```
-•	Final ‘fastq’ files from plate demultiplexing will be used for patient-specific barcodes
+•Final ‘fastq’ files from plate demultiplexing will be used for patient-specific barcodes

 5. Demultiplexing based on patient
 •	Similar to demultiplexing based on Illumina and plate-specific barcode